Study period: February 2016 – September 2016

 - Hawthorne Effect ‐ the alteration of behavior by the subjects of a study due to their awareness of being observed.
 Our study cycles were short enough in duration that the Hawthorne Effect was not evident; tradespeople were observed in their natural state.

-- Mechanical Contractor management used the “Good Cop/Bad Cop” approach, with Insight‐WFP being the “Bad Cop” to effect change with their supervision.
+- Mechanical Contractor management used the “Good Cop/Bad Cop” approach, with Insight‐AWP being the “Bad Cop” to effect change with their supervision.
 This approached worked well.

 - What gets measured is managed.
-Insight‐WFP received comments from field Foremen and GF’s that their respective Upper Management made improvement changers during and after our study cycles.
+Insight‐AWP received comments from field Foremen and GF’s that their respective Upper Management made improvement changers during and after our study cycles.

 - A “healthy competition” was created across units with frequent questions on how they compared with each other.
 One contractor having three units, it was very noticeable in private conversation within Units personal.